Skip to content

 From President Joe Biden’s sudden exit from the race in July after a poor debate performance; Vice President Kamala Harris’ surprise debut at the top of the Democratic ticket in the days following; to two assassination attempts on Trump, the 2024 election has been a topsy-turvy affair.

-Trump’s first term in office, by almost all accounts, represented a significant departure from the foreign policy posture of previous administrations, with shake-ups in trade agreements and forceful executive action, Cross says, and a second Trump presidency would create international concern.
+Trump’s first term in office, by almost all accounts, represented a significant departure from the foreign policy posture of previous administrations, with shake-ups in trade agreements and forceful executive action, Cross says, and a second Trump presidency will create international concern.

 “The biggest impact, besides the effect on Ukraine, would be for the Europeans, because Ukraine is a neighbor, it’s a candidate for NATO membership, and the EU would be left alone to support Ukraine,” Cross says.
 “This would happen very quickly.”